 Creating applications for businesses, running, guitar tuning or gardening can be easier when you distinguish the general characteristics of your potential target audience.
 Keep in mind what this target audience likes and dislikes, and take it as a starting point.

-In the medical industry, the process is slightly different.
-Mobile healthcare solutions are meant to be used by a large variety of people with different visual acuity and hearing abilities, age, physical and psychological characteristics, health conditions and attitudes.
+In the medical industry, the process is slightly different for design and prototype companies.
+Mobile healthcare solutions are meant to be used by a large variety of people with different visual acuity and hearing abilities, age, physical and psychological characteristics, health conditions, and attitudes.
 The target audience here is usually wider, which makes it more complicated.

 The main function of health app design is to make the app accessible for each and every potential user who is a potential patient.
 Consider the limitations that they might possibly have, and try to overcome the negative impact those limitations may bring along.